 As a Canadian, I am fortunate to enjoy the full benefit and support of extensive human rights legislation on a provincial, as well as a federal level.
 In other words, Trump and his discriminatory tweets wouldn’t last a New York minute in Canada, as they would constitute clears breaches of the “Code”.

 “Let’s weigh that against the $84 million the military spends on medication for erectile dysfunction…”

-Trump’s tweet continued, “…our military must be focused on decisive and overwhelming victory…” yet the announcement alone and the manner of his release has thrown the military and its troops into disarray.
-Trump’s heavy-handed and unjustifiable actions have left the country vulnerable, not the transgender troops.
+Trump’s tweet continued, “…our military must be focused on decisive and overwhelming victory…” yet the announcement alone and the manner of its release has thrown the military and its troops into disarray.
+Trump’s heavy-handed and unjustifiable actions have left the country vulnerable, not just the transgender troops.

 Trump’s claim that he consulted with “Generals and military experts” appear to be yet another bold-faced lie, as the Pentagon seemed to be just as taken aback as the general public.
 Although there had been discussion in regard to medical costs associated with transgender troops, there had been no discussion or recommendation of an all out ban.
 The numbers themselves don’t add up.
 While there is an additional health cost anywhere from $4.2 to $5.6 million dollars in regard to transgender military personnel, let’s weigh that against the $84 million the military spends on medication for erectile dysfunction.